-With more than 100 beaches, 400 miles of picture-perfect coastline, historical and cultural attractions, and world-class dining, it is no surprise that tourism and hospitality is Rhode Island's fourth-largest industry, supporting 66,616 jobs and nearly $5.9 billion in expenditures in 2013.
-Core tourism generated 9.7% of private sector jobs in Rhode Island.
+With more than 100 beaches, 400 miles of picture-perfect coastline, historical and cultural attractions and world-class dining, it is no surprise that tourism and hospitality is Rhode Island's fourth-largest industry, supporting 66,616 jobs and nearly $5.9 billion in expenditures in 2013.
+Core tourism generated 9.7 percent of private-sector jobs in Rhode Island.

 Download the latest Rhode Island Tourism Satellite Account research report, compiled by Global Insight.

 Rhode Island may be small, but it packs a cultural and scenic punch.
 Within Rhode Island's borders is one of the largest concentrations of historic landmarks in the nation, a vibrant arts and cultural scene, miles of pristine coastline and some of the most acclaimed dining establishments in the country.

 Providence is never more than a 30-minute drive from anywhere in the state - from the beaches of Narragansett to the City by the Sea, Newport, to the farms and bucolic beauty of Northwestern Rhode Island.